tsugiproject/tsugi/README.md

 Next Generation Digital Learning Environment](http://www.ngdle.org).

 This repository is the **Tsugi Administration, Management, and Developer Console**.
-This code also implements an LTI 2.0 Provider, CASA App Store, and IMS ContentItem App store.
-Any Tsugi tool (including those written in Java and NodeJS) needs to have this software installed and configured as pre-requisite.
-Perhaps someday we will build Java and/or NodeJS versions of the console - but for now we just use the PHP console for applications written in any language.
+This code also implements an IMS ContentItem App store.

 While earlier versions of this repository included a set of modules, examples, and even exercises, as we move towards a 1.0 release of Tsugi, these elements